A New National Anthem

 14/01/2026

-Broadcasted on free-to-air channels every morning, the previous version of the film was created in 2011.
-This marks its first change in over a decade.
-The two new films, titled ‘Bersatu’ (Unite) and ‘Majulah’ (Onward), focus on different aspects of the nation’s story.
-While ‘Bersatu’ celebrates Singaporeans racial and religious harmony as well as their intergenerational rapport, ‘Majulah’ highlights their national achievements, and the coming together of one people to build a future we all aspire towards.
+That’s when GOVT VCCP stepped in to help.
+Together we created 2 new films, titled ‘Bersatu’ (Unite) and ‘Majulah’ (Onward) highlighting different aspects of the nation’s story.
+‘Bersatu’ celebrates Singaporeans racial and religious harmony as well as their intergenerational connection.
+‘Majulah’ highlights their national achievements, and the coming together of one people to build a future we all aspire towards.

-Aaron Koh, Creative Lead on both films, said: “Growing up as a kid singing the national anthem, this is by far the most sentimental piece of work I’ve done and I’m extremely proud I did it with a team that pulled in the same direction.
+Aaron Koh, Creative Lead on both films, said: “Having grow up as a kid singing the national anthem, this is by far the most sentimental piece of work I’ve done and I’m extremely proud I did it with a team that pulled in the same direction.

-Leroy Lim, co-director of the films, said: “We wanted the two pieces of film to be a celebration of progress.
+Leroy Lim, co-director of the films, said: “We wanted the two films to be a celebration of progress.
 But more importantly, of a sense of connection between our people, communities and nation.
-Just like the lyrics of the anthem: “Let us unite in a new spirit (Dengan semangat yang baru),” we hope that these films will be a rallying cry and inspiration for all Singaporeans, now and in the years to come.”
+Just like the lyrics of the anthem: “Let us unite in a new spirit (Dengan semangat yang baru),” we hope that these films will be a rallying cry and inspiration for all Singaporeans, now and in the years to come.

 Share this story